apache/allura/Allura/docs/development/contributing.rst

 -----------------
 Before hacking on Allura, you'll need to get an Allura instance up and running so you can see and test the changes you make.
-You can install Allura from scratch, or by using our pre-built Vagrant image.
+You can install Allura from scratch, or by using our Docker container images.
 Instructions for these approaches can be found here:

 * :ref:`Install from scratch <step-by-step-install>`